markusroellig/fortran-analyzer/README.md

 # Show all global variables in the report (not just a summary)
 fortran-analyzer path/to/your/codebase --show-all-globals

+# Generate a detailed lifecycle "diary" for a specific global variable
+fortran-analyzer path/to/your/codebase --trace-var my_global_variable

+# Filter the report to only show a specific procedure
+fortran-analyzer path/to/your/codebase --show-only-proc my_subroutine
 ```

 ### Via wrapper script